FlamJamCamCode/Crucible/system share/foundations/41a self-organizing-recovery.md

 This isn't resilience through redundancy (expensive and rigid).
 This is resilience through discovery (efficient and adaptive).
 The system can lose any amount of infrastructure and still reform into something functional, often discovering better configurations than the original.

+Take the example of an islanded compute unit.
+It will be stuck without ability to find any tasks to fulfill.
+Unable to receive commands from its master about new function.
+What then?
+How best to serve?
+Usually the methodology becomes idle awaiting and not using resources.
+But perhaps using resources was of no concern at all, no costs to it.
+Well, then perhaps merely trying to optimize itself, understanding which pathways it could use internally to achieve tasks it has recollected.

 Key insights:
 - **Form follows function**: Structure emerges from need
 - **Evolution accelerates under pressure**: Crisis drives innovation
 - **Intelligence emerges faster when threatened**: Survival focuses discovery
 - **New is often better than restored**: Evolution exceeds restoration